patiochen/RecomSystem/README.md

-This is the final project for CSCE642
-### Dataset
-Dataset files are all in dataset folder.
-We utilized a real-world dataset collected by RetailRocket from an e-commerce website: [source](https://github.com/caserec/Datasets-for-Recommender-Systems/blob/master/Processed%20Datasets/RetailrocketEcommerce).
-The dataset comprises 92,490 interactions between 3,431 users and 8,885 items, with each user having viewed at least 10 items.
-These interactions include viewing items, adding items to the cart, and purchasing items.

-The original dataset is organized into three separate data files based on interaction types:

-- `add_to_cart_ecommerce.dat`: Dataset of items added to the cart by customers (used in our project)
-- `purchase_ecommerce.dat`: Records of items purchased by customers (used in our project)

-The other two datasets can be ignored for the purposes of this project.

 # DQN-Based Recommendation System

 ## Introduction
-This project implements a recommendation system using a basic Deep Q-Network (DQN) model.
-The codebase provides a complete framework for data preprocessing, training, and evaluation of the recommendation system on real e-commerce data.
+This is the final project for CSCE642.
+The project implements a recommendation system using a basic Deep Q-Network (DQN) model.
+The codebase provides a complete framework for data preprocessing, training, and test of the recommendation system on real e-commerce data.
 This README file will guide you through setting up the environment, running the code, and understanding the results.

 ## Prerequisites